 Inclusion Criteria:

-• Patients must be ≥ 12 months of age at the time of enrollment on the study.
+• Patients must be ≥ 12 months of age at the time of enrollment in the study.

-• Recurrent/progressive disease after the diagnosis of high risk neuroblastoma at any time prior to study registration - regardless of response to frontline therapy.
-Note that this excludes patients initially considered low or intermediate risk that progressed to high risk disease but have not progressed after the diagnosis of high risk neuroblastoma.
+• Note that this excludes patients initially considered low or intermediate-risk neuroblastoma that progressed to high-risk disease but the patient has not progressed after the diagnosis of high-risk neuroblastoma.

-• Patients must have fully recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy prior to study registration.
+• Patients must have fully recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy before study registration.

 • Organ Function Requirements: